clickhousecn/ch_in_chinese/zh/query_language/queries.md

 示例:

 SELECT
-    CounterID，
+    CounterID,
-    hits，
+    hits,
     visits
 FROM
 (
     SELECT
-        CounterID，
+        CounterID,
         count() AS hits
-    FROM test。hits
+    FROM test.hits
     GROUP BY CounterID
 ) ANY LEFT JOIN
 (
     SELECT
-        CounterID，
+        CounterID,
         sum(Sign) AS visits
-    FROM test。visits
+    FROM test.visits
     GROUP BY CounterID
 ) USING CounterID
 ORDER BY hits DESC